ceph/ceph/doc/dev/index.rst

 Ceph is free software.

 Unless stated otherwise, the Ceph source code is distributed under the terms of the LGPL2.1.
-For full details, see `the file COPYING in the top-level directory of the source-code tree`_.
+For full details, see the file `COPYING`_ in the top-level directory of the source-code tree.

-.. _`the file COPYING in the top-level directory of the source-code tree`: https://github.com/ceph/ceph/blob/master/COPYING
+.. _`COPYING`:
+  https://github.com/ceph/ceph/blob/master/COPYING

 Source code repositories